-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double that of an individual having a higher FICO score.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual having a superior FICO score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (918) 970-4000 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
+You want an improved score, but how do you get there?
 Improving your FICO score takes time.
-It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt sitting on one card.
+But, you steer clear of having one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the most of your debt sitting on a single card.

-- Apply for gas station cards or chain store credit.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid charging a high balance for too long because these types of cards more than likely have a higher interest rate.
+- Chain store cards and service station cards.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
+You should always beware of carrying a high balance for more than a couple of billing cycles because these types of cards usually have a surprising interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Hickerson Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Hickerson Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.